-The OBPP Trainer Certification Course is offered several times per year in Greenville, South Carolina.
+In person and blended learning OBPP Trainer Certification Courses are offered several times per year in Greenville, South Carolina.
 Courses are also offered at sites around the United States.
+A virtual learning course is also offered each year.
 A complete schedule of upcoming Trainer Certification Courses is available here.

 How can we bring the Trainer Certification Course to our location?

 The OBPP can come to you!
 If you have a would like to host a Trainer Certification Course in your state, please contact Jane Riese, Associate Director of Safe and Humane Schools.

 How do I know which training option meets my needs?